leanprover/vscode-lean4/docs/dev.md

 ### Building
 - Make sure you have an up to date installation of `npm` and `node.js`.
 For example `npm` version 8.1.3 and `node.js` version v16.13.0.
-- Run `npm install` in this folder.
+- Run `npm install lerna` in your root folder for development.
 This installs the Lerna package manager.
 - Run `npx lerna bootstrap`.
 This sets up the project's dependencies.
 - Run `npx lerna run build`.
 This compiles the extension (which is necessary for go-to-definition in VS Code).